MBakhtiari97/MBakhtiari97/README.md

 Hi 👋 My name is Mohammad Bakhtiari
 ===================================

-Web Developer With Asp .Net
+Back-End Web Developer With ASP .NET Core / C#
 ---------------------------

 I've learning to code for 2 year's.
 Started with C# language and developed my skill's in asp.net (Core) and learned in many fields as a web developer , fields like HTML, CSS, JS, TS, Bootstrap and SQL Server.